Australia’s first timeshare resort sold, set for repurpose

 Management of the business, with 60 two bed units, a restaurant and amenities block completed in 2015 – all up some 720 square metres – has changed several times since the complex was completed.

-Also with a three bedroom house, bar, games room, pool, picnic cabanas, pitch-and-putt golf course and wharf overlooking the lake, the venue closed following 2013 floods and Cyclone Debbie three years later.
+Also with a three bedroom house, bar, games room, pool, picnic with cabanas over tables, pitch-and-putt golf course and lakeside wharf, the venue temporarily closed following 2013 floods and Cyclone Debbie three years later.

 The deal comes three months since we reported Epochal Hotels bought the historic Bermagui Beach Hotel from the great grandson of Sir Sidney Myer.